rahulkhand/pacman/readme.txt

 revenge mode.
 Just as it sounds, the user has the option to control all 4 ghosts instead of a single pac-man.
 The objective of revenge mode is to strategically use the ghosts to put a stop to pac-man before he collects all of the pellets in the maze.

+For a live demonstration of the game, please visit this link: https://youtu.be/aHI_JvaPJiE

 Files:
 - pac-man_revenge_v1.1.py (main file to be run)
 - mapGen.py (map generation file)